NBP-ACC/Week_1/Git_Introduction.md

 # Introduction to Git / GitHub

 For your assignments you will work in groups of 3-4 people using GitHub Classroom.
 Therefore we will give you a **brief** introduction to Git / GitHub that you can start right away.
-If you are interested in learning more about Git / GitHub there are several good tutorials that you can watch in addition (e.g. http://swcarpentry.github.io/git-novice/).
+If you are interested in learning more about Git / GitHub there are several good tutorials that you can watch in addition.

 ## 1. Install git and create a github account (if you haven't done yet)